2021

 2019

-New research: “Controlled flight of a microrobot powered by soft artificial muscles” is published in Nature
+Our recent work “Controlled flight of a microrobot powered by soft artificial muscles” is published in Nature.
+Selected media coverage can be found here: RoboBee powered by soft muscles.

-In a 5-minutes talk at the MIT media lab, Professor Chen briefly introduced the functions and potential applications of insect-scale robots.
+In a 5-minute talk at the MIT Media Lab, Professor Chen briefly introduced the functions and potential applications of insect-scale robots.

 2018